DrHacknik/IronAxe/README.md

 * Run the program and make sure that it downloads the necessary resources.
-*After downloading, a Installer will show; this is the Java Portable Installer.
-Have it install within the directory "\bin\commonfiles"
+After downloading, a Installer will show; this is the Java Portable Installer.
+Make sure it installs within the directory "\bin\commonfiles\Java" or "\bin\commonfiles\Java64."
 * Restart the program.
 * Now, create a profile using the profile_create option.
 * Now, load said profile.
 You can choose to load it with portable Java, or not.
 It may ask you if you want to set it as the default profile to load.